 Chip erase is a six-bus-cycle operation.
 The chip erase command sequence is initiated by writing two unlock cycles, followed by a set-up command.
 Two additional unlock write cycles are then followed by the chip erase command, which in turn invokes the Embedded Erase algorithm.
 The device does not require the system to preprogram prior to erase.
 The Embedded Erase algorithm automatically preprograms and verifies the entire memory for an all zero data pattern prior to electrical erase.
 The system is not required to provide any controls or timings during these operations.
-Table 5 on page 17 shows the address and data requirements for the chip erase command sequence.
+The Command Definitions table shows the address and data requirements for the chip erase command sequence.
 Any commands written to the chip during the Embedded Erase algorithm are ignored.
 Note that a hardware reset during the chip erase operation immediately terminates the operation.
 The Chip Erase command sequence should be reinitiated once the device has returned to reading array data, to ensure data integrity.

 The system can determine the status of the erase operation by using DQ7, DQ6, DQ2, or RY/BY#.
-The Erase Resume command is valid only during the Erase Suspend mode.
-See "Erase Suspend/Erase Resume Commands" on page 15 for information on these status bits.
+See "Write Operation Status" for information on these status bits.
 When the Embedded Erase algorithm is complete, the device returns to reading array data and addresses are no longer latched.

-Figure 3, on page 16 illustrates the algorithm for the erase operation.
-See Figure 3, on page 16 for parameters, and to the Figure 12, on page 29 for timing waveforms.
+Figure 3 illustrates the algorithm for the erase operation.
+See the Erase/Program Operations tables in "AC Characteristics" for parameters, and to the Chip/Sector Erase Operation Timings for timing waveforms.